Joe McKenney: Football official

 From 1936 to 1945, McKenney was a linesman for college football games.
 He also served as a linesman for the American Football League and National Football League games.
 In 1988 he received the National Football Foundation's Outstanding Football Official Award.

 Construction of Alumni Stadium

 From 1938 to 1948, McKenney was a member of the Metropolitan District Commission.
-In 1942 he arraigned for Boston College to acquire a reservoir near the campus from the MDC once it was declared inactive in exchange for his support on a similar agreement for Tufts University.
+In 1942 he arranged for Boston College to acquire a reservoir near the campus from the MDC once it was declared inactive in exchange for his support on a similar agreement for Tufts University.
 The reservoir was declared inactive in 1948 and was acquired by Boston College the following year.
 In the Boston Red Sox announced they would no longer allow Boston College to play football at Fenway Park, McKenney led the fundraising drive for a new football stadium, which would be constructed on the land previously acquired from the MDC.
 When Alumni Stadium opened in 1957, McKenney was the master of ceremonies.

+Boston Beacons

+McKenney was the vice president and general manager of the Boston Beacons of the North American Soccer League.
+The team folded after a single season (1968).